 "Good friends, I glad to see you; and I very well like to have some talk with you to-day.
 Good friends, very bad times in Tahiti; it make me weep.
-Pomaree is gone-the island no more yours, but the Wee-wees (French).
+Pomaree is gone--the island no more yours, but the Wee-wees' (French).
 Wicked priests here, too; and wicked idols in woman's clothes, and brass chains.

-"Good friends, no you speak, or look at them-but I know you won't-they belong to a set of robbers-the wicked Wee-wees.
+"Good friends, no you speak, or look at them--but I know you won't --they belong to a set of robbers--the wicked Wee-wees.
 Soon these bad men be made to go very quick.
 Beretanee ships of thunder come and away they go.
 But no more 'bout this now.
 I speak more by by.

 "Good friends, many whale-ships here now; and many bad men come in 'em.
-No good sailors living-that you know very well.
+No good sailors living--that you know very well.
 They come here, 'cause so bad they no keep 'em home.

-"My good little girls, no run after sailors-no go where they go; they harm you.
-Where they come from, no good people talk to 'em-just like dogs.
+"My good little girls, no run after sailors--no go where they go; they harm you.
+Where they come from, no good people talk to 'em--just like dogs.
 Here, they talk to Pomaree, and drink arva with great Poofai.

-"Good friends, this very small island, but very wicked, Meaning the showy image of the Virgin in the little Catholic and very poor; these two go together.
+"Good friends, this very small island, but very wicked, and very poor; these two go together.
 Why Beretanee so great?
-Because that island good island, and send mickonaree to poor kannaka.
-In Beretanee, evey man rich: plenty things to buy; and plenty things to sell.
+Because that island good island, and send mickonaree to poor kannaka In Beretanee, every man rich: plenty things to buy; and plenty things to sell.
 Houses bigger than Pomaree's, and more grand.
 Everybody, too, ride about in coaches, bigger than hers; and wear fine tappa every day.
 (Several luxurious appliances of civilization were here enumerated, and described.)